Tetris Blitz

-The game had power-ups to boost your score up.
+The game had power-ups to boost players' scores up.
 Classic ones were Time Shift, Lasers, Quake, and Multiplier.
 New ones came soon afterwards, thus, they created a "Retro" mode that only consists of the old powerups listed.
 The game has 4 modes: classic, retro, battles, and tournaments.
 (One of the new powerups even temporarily added a Progressive (Corporation) powerup.)
 The latter two were unlocked after leveling up.
 The pieces had gravity, meaning when a line is cleared, the remaining left over floating parts of the tetrimino fall down to the bottom.

 Frenzy mode

 By clearing lines, it fills up a frenzy meter, which in turn, activates frenzy mode.
 Frenzy mode constantly adds frenzy blocks to the bottom half of the screen, kind of like garbage in multiplayer versions of Tetris.
 The goal is to objectively stay in frenzy mode by making combos, or clearing lines in rapid succession.
 If a tetrimino does not clear a line, the frenzy meter drops.
 It takes around 5 misplaced blocks before frenzy mode ends.
 When frenzy ends, the frenzy blocks stay on the screen, turning into regular blocks with random colors.